jkpierce/nortek-adv-analysis/readme.txt

 The flow data are saved from the Nortek Vectrino software with a base filename and a timestamp.
 The timestamp in the filename is important since it allows correlation between the stage location and velocity timeseries.

-Functionality to obtain flow statistics are contained in "adv_analysis.py".
+Functionalities to obtain flow statistics are contained in "adv_analysis.py".
 Data are despiked prior to analysis using the method of Nikora and Goring 1998.

 Example data is contained in the "example-data" directory.